Dayendranath Burrenchobay

 Sir Dayendranath Burrenchobay, KBE, CMG, CVO, GCSK (24 March 1919 - 29 March 1999) was born in Plaine Magnien, Mauritius and served as the fourth governor-general of Mauritius.

 Early life and education

-Dayendranath Burrenchobay grew up in Cemetery Road, Plaine Magnien.
+Burrenchobay grew up in Cemetery Road, Plaine Magnien.
 He travelled to London, England to further his education.
 Later he graduated from Imperial College, London.

 Career

 After graduating from Imperial College, London he worked for the British Electricity Authority.
 On his return to Mauritius he joined the Civil Service as a teacher.
-He eventually became Permanent Secretary at Ministry of Education & Cultural Affairs (1964-1967).
+He eventually became Permanent Secretary at the Ministry of Education and Cultural Affairs (1964-1967).
 This was followed by his appointment at Permanent Secretary at the Prime Minister's Office (1967-1976).
 He also was Chairman of the Central Electricity Board (Mauritius) (CEB) (1968-1976).
 He became Head of the Civil Service and in 1976 he was knighted.
 Over the same period he was Secretary of the Mahatma Gandhi Institute (MGI).